Argent77/A7-recoloredbuttons/README.md

 Supports both Baldur's Gate: Enhanced Edition and Baldur's Gate II: Enhanced Edition.

+**Note:** Installing the BG:EE components in Baldur's Gate: Siege of Dragonspear
+      is not advisable as the color schemes have been optimized for the original GUI of Baldur's Gate: Enhanced Edition.

 **Component for BG:EE**
 You can choose between two color schemes:
 - a more color-saturated version of the original